Smartlogic-Semaphore-Limited/workbench-widget-api/README.md

 # WorkbenchWidgetApi
-  WorkbenchWidgetApi is library helper to integrate widgets with Smartlogic Semaphore Workbench.
+  WorkbenchWidgetApi is a library to write and integrate widgets with Smartlogic Semaphore Workbench (OM Application).
-  It simplify communication between remote widget and OM Application.
-  Instead of send and listen for messages remote widget can simply fetch data with solid api and promises.
-We use q promise [see Q Promise documentation](https://github.com/kriskowal/q)

-## Quick start
+  Widgets are remote html applications delivered by third party developers.

+  Widgets are served inside an iframe embedded in the right panel of OM Application.
+  They communicate with OM Application and retrieve information about current model structure.

+## Writing a widget
-  1. refer to library
+1. referencing the library

   __remember to use full url, not relative url__

   ```html
   <script src="http://full.url/swApiWidget.min.js"></script>
   ```

-   *alternatively whole script can be merged in the html file head section*
+   *alternatively, the whole library can be embedded in the html file head section*

+1. widget initialization

    ```javascript
    var widget = new WorkbenchWidgetApi();
    ```

-   This will send to OM Application the confirmation that widget is ready.
+   This will send to OM Application the confirmation that widget is initialized.

+1. Example and details

+See [(Panoramio widget)](examples_src/widgetPanoramio.html) as an example widget implementation.

+Please refer to [(Api Documentation)](doc/ApiDocumentation.md) for more details.

-## Examples
+## Proxy mechanism
-  Directory __examples_src__ contains simple widgets source files.
-  Directory __examples_dist__ contains simple widgets prepared for use.
+  To prevent security issues widget html file is proxied from original location to OM Application domain.
+  This implies that all linked resources (js, css, fonts) need to be referenced with full url address or included into html file.

+## Widget configuration and enabling

+This section describes the following steps to configure and enable a set of example widgets for OM Application.
+Here __examples_src__ is the directory that contains simple widgets source files, whereas __examples_dist__ is the directiry that contains simple widgets prepared for use.

-  Install example widgets:
+  In order to enable example widgets:

-  - deploy all files from __examples_dist__ directory on your http server.
+  - copy all files from __examples_dist__ directory on your *http server*.
-  - create new model and make sure its uri is  __WidgetTest__ - please use ctrl-c/ctrl-v, additionally you need to make sure that model with this uri not exist yet
+  - create s new model with uri  __WidgetTest__
   - navigate to SPARQL Editor
-  - paste this SPARQL script
+  - paste the following SPARQL script

 ```
     PREFIX myNamespace: <http://myCompany.com/#>